Going Short – What is Short Selling?

 The same concept of short selling in regular trading applies to spread betting.
 If one believes a certain instrument’s value will rise he can place £10, for example, for each pip the price moves.
 If, however, the instrument’s value is expected to decrease, he can place the same £10 for each point it goes down, and make the same profit.

 Short Selling with Friedberg Direct

 Short selling is a well-accepted trading method and can be applied to all types of instruments, whether you trade forex, commodity, stocks and bond CFDs or others.
-With a combination of over 100 instruments that Friedberg Direct offers its clients, there are countless trading opportunities and high-profit potential.
+With a combination of over 100 Forex and CFD instruments that Friedberg Direct offers its clients, there are countless trading opportunities and high-profit potential.